naps-sled-sas/aap_wiki/General/Subscription Hygiene.md

 ![image](/Images/sub_hygiene-2.png)

 # How can I free up seats if a node no longer exists?
 - You can manually remove nodes from the host metrics view but there is also an [API](https://developers.redhat.com/api-catalog/api/ansible-automation-controller) call that can be used (ctrl + f "host metrics").
-Example tasks coming soon.
+Ansible module for this functionality is currently submitted in a [RFE](https://issues.redhat.com/browse/AAPRFE-1926).